Full-time: Two Years. Half of the time is dedicated to University studies and half of the time to clinical placements.

 Preston and Westlakes

-The UCLan PGDip in Physician Associate Studies provides an exciting opportunity for graduates to become healthcare professionals and receive a salary whilst training.
+The UCLan PGDip in Physician Associate Studies provides an exciting opportunity for graduates to become Physician Associates – an innovative, professional healthcare role that is growing within the NHS, with a starting salary from £30,000.

 Physician Associates provide care to patients under the supervision of a Consultant or General Practitioner.
-Their role includes interviewing and examining patients, ordering tests and making decisions about patient management.
+Their main focus is diagnosis and management.
+Consequently their daily activities include interviewing and examining patients, ordering tests and making decisions about patient management.

-This programme is open to candidates with a first degree, minimum 2:2, or equivalent, in a related discipline.
+This programme is open to candidates with a first degree, minimum 2:2, or equivalent, in an appropriate discipline.

 Suitable first degrees include (but are not limited to) the life sciences (biomedical science, biochemistry, physiology and healthcare science), sports science or allied health professions who hold a first degree (pharmacy, audiology, nursing, physiotherapy, radiotherapists, Advanced Paramedics, ODPs) as examples.
 A postgraduate qualification (at merit or distinction) may be considered for admission in cases where the applicant’s first degree is lower than 2nd class award.

-If you have any queries regarding the course, please contact HEENW on email@example.com or the UCLan course team below:
+If you have any queries regarding the course, the UCLan course team below....

 Jane Rutt-Howard (Senior lecturer) : JRutt-Howard@uclan.ac.uk Tel: 01772 895557